 • You do not have to agree on all the issues

 • Mediating your divorce is in the best interest of your children.
+Because [you] get to make all the decisions which ultimately affect the lives of [your] children

 • Mediation saves your hard earned money